Rhea Perlman

-Early life and family
+Early life

-Perlman was born on March 31, 1948, in Coney Island, Brooklyn, to Philip Perlman, a Polish immigrant who was a manager at a doll parts factory and Adele, a bookkeeper.
-She grew up in Bensonhurst in a Jewish family with additional roots in Russia.
+Perlman was born on March 31, 1948, in Coney Island, Brooklyn, to Philip Perlman, a Polish Jewish immigrant who was a manager at a doll parts factory and Adele, a bookkeeper.
+She grew up in nearby Bensonhurst in a Jewish family with additional roots in Russia.
 She has a sister, Heide, who is a television writer, story editor, and producer who worked on Cheers, Frasier and The Tracey Ullman Show.
-In the mid-1980s, her parents moved to Los Angeles, and her father became an extra on Cheers.
+In the mid-1980s, Perlman's parents moved to Los Angeles, and her father became an extra on Cheers.
 His character became known by his real name, Phil, and he managed to get a few lines over the years as he appeared in more than 30 episodes.
 He created a second career as a character actor, appearing in several films and television shows, including Throw Momma from the Train, Hoffa, and Frasier.

-She studied drama at Hunter College in New York, earning a Bachelor of Arts degree in 1968.
+Perlman studied drama at Hunter College in New York, earning a Bachelor of Arts degree in 1968.

+Film director Randall Miller is Perlman's cousin.

 Career

+Career beginnings

 Perlman began her acting career with a small role as an attendant in the off-off-Broadway play Dracula Sabbat, which ran from September 1970 to June 1971.
 In 1972, she played a bit role in the film Hot Dogs for Gauguin.
 That same year she appeared in Westbeth Playwrights Feminist Collective's production of Up – An Uppity Revue, along with her future husband, Danny DeVito.